 10 proven ways to engage and recognize millennials in the workplace

 1 – Use tech-savvy incentives and rewards programs

 A recent Colloquy survey of 1,000 loyalty-program members found that 18% of millennials stopped participating in a program because it lacked a smartphone app, compared with 13% of the general population.
 The same goes for employee engagement and recognition programs.
 Millennials want to be able to use tools they find useful to perform their work and access their work anytime from the comfort of their smartphone.

 2 – Use gamification

-That might feed the “Trophy Kids” rumor, but millennials understand the fulfillment that a good game provides.
+That might feed the “Trophy Kids” rumour, but millennials understand the fulfilment that a good game provides.
 This generation grew up with Xboxes and PlayStations, mobile gaming and wearable activity trackers.

 The lesson to be learned here is if you’re working, you might as well make it fun!
 Colloquy found that of the millennials surveyed, introducing a competitive gaming element in a company loyalty or recognition program was welcomed and well-received.
 In fact, 27% of millennials actually participated in their company’s recognition program because it featured a game-like, or social component, such as badges, leaderboards, points attribution or a company newsfeed, while only 7% of baby boomers said the same.

 3 – Offer exclusive and personalized rewards

 Millennials like their loyalty and rewards program to make them special offers personalized to their needs and tastes.
 According to that Colloquy survey, 40% of millennials say they joined a loyalty program because it offered them member-only discounts and pricing.